NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/dMRfMRI/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Get the data
-1. Work with Laura on thresholding
+1. Work with Laura R. on thresholding
 1. Make a curation plan and instructions
 1. Process fMRI data
 1. Label fMRI activations